stephanosbacon/keycloak-sample/README.md

 # keycloak-sample
-Use of keycloak REST APIs to automate creation of clients, users, and so on, created initially to figure out how to automate test creation
+Use of keycloak REST APIs to automate creation of clients, users, and so on, created initially to figure out how to automate test creation for express.js/keycloak-connect based services.

+First off: use keycloak-connect, NOT connect-keycloak

 This repo came about as a result of trying to figure out how to use keycloak for my little [chatbak](https://github.com/stephanosbacon/chatBack) project.
 What I wanted to do was to be able to automate the creation of users, clients, and so on, and I found that there weren't really